vegaelle/maubot_community/README.md

       doesn’t contain any roles directly, the command fails
 - `!role`
     - `add <name> <emoji> <category>`: creates a role.
 The emoji must be unique in this category (for the role menus).
-The category can be left blank.
 If there are role menus containing this category, they’re deactivated and the bot warns the user about hem.
     - `description <role> <desc>`: changes the description of a role.
 If there